Anapher/Strive/README.md

    ```sh
    chmod +x ./compose.sh && ./compose.sh up --build
    ```
+4. Go to `https://localhost` using your favorite browser.
+Please note that you may have to trust the self signed certificate for localhost.
+If you are using Google Chrome, you can simply enable this option [chrome://flags/#allow-insecure-localhost](chrome://flags/#allow-insecure-localhost)

 In the `.env` file you can change some parameters, but they are already preconfigured for local testing.